An update from Looe Island

 Birds resting on the main beach, Looe Island by Claire Lewis

-Looe Island Warden Claire Lewis shares an update featuring seals, butterflies and gulls.
+Looe Island Warden Claire Lewis shares an update featuring birds and butterflies, a pregnant seal, drone safety and the new webcam!

 What an odd weather year it’s been!